HarryJain/cs50_queue/README.md

 # Step 3: Queue Models

 ## Overview
-In this step, we create models for our database data, in particular creating model objects for a Queue and a QueueEntry, including all the data necessary for both collections in our database.
+In this step, we create models for our database data, in particular creating model objects for a `Queue` and a `QueueEntry`, including all the data necessary for both collections in our database.

 ## Reference